Publications of Samuel Chapman

 • Haywood, Eliza.
 The works of Mrs. Eliza Haywood; consisting of novels, letters, poems, and plays.
 In four volumes.
 London: printed for Dan.
 Browne junr. at the Black-Swan without Temple-Bar; and Sam.
 Chapman, at the Angel in Pallmall, M.DCC.XXIV.
 [1724].
 ESTC No. T57332.
 Grub Street ID 283612.

 • Haywood, Eliza.
 Secret histories, novels and poems.
 In four volumes.
 Written by Mrs. Eliza Haywood.
+The second edition..
 London: printed [partly by Samuel Aris] for Dan.
 Browne, jun. at the Black Swan without Temple-Bar; and S. Chapman, at the Angel in Pall-Mall, M.DCC.XXV.
 [1725].
 ESTC No. T66936.
 Grub Street ID 291601.

 • Haywood, Eliza.
-Love in excess: or, the fatal enquiry, a novel.
+Love in excess: or, The fatal enquiry, a novel.
 In three parts.
 By Mrs. Eliza Haywood.
-London: printed for D. Browne, jun.; and S. Chapman, 1725.
+The sixth edition..
+London: Printed for D. Browne, Jun. and S. Chapman, M.DCC.XXV.
+[1725].
 ESTC No. N65531.
 Grub Street ID 47400.

 • Haywood, Eliza.
 The British recluse: or, the secret history of Cleomira, supposed dead.
 A novel.
 By Mrs. Eliza Haywood.
+The third edition..
 London: printed for D. Brown jun.; and S. Chapman, 1725.
 ESTC No. N43537.
 Grub Street ID 29284.

 • Haywood, Eliza.
 Idalia: or, the unfortunate mistress.
 A novel.
 In three parts.
 By Mrs. Eliza Haywood.
+The third edition..
 London: printed for Dan.
 Browne jun.; and S. Chapman, 1725.
 ESTC No. N51451.
 Grub Street ID 35445.

 • Haywood, Eliza.
 Memoirs of the Baron de Brosse, who was broke on the wheel in the reign of Lewis XIV.
 Containing, an account of his amours.
 With several particulars relating to the wars in those times.
 Collected from authentick authors, and an original manuscript.
-London: printed for D. Browne, Jun. at the Black-Swan without Temple-Bar, and S. Chapman, at the Angel in Pall-Mall, M.DCC.XXV.
+London: printed for D. Browne, Jun. at the Black - Swan without Temple - Bar, and S. Chapman, at the Angel in Pall-Mall, M.DCC.XXV.
 [1725].
 ESTC No. T117629.
 Grub Street ID 169214.

 • Lee, Nathaniel.
 Sophonisba: or Hannibal's overthrow.
 A tragedy, ...
-Written by Nathaniel Lee, ...
+Written by Nathaniel Lee, .
 London: printed for S. Chapman, 1726.
 ESTC No. T149330.
 Grub Street ID 195361.

 • Reresby, Tamworth.
 A miscellany of ingenious thoughts and reflections, in verse and prose; with some useful remarks.
 To which are added, for the sake of variety and entertainment, characters, pleasant narratives, moral observations, and essays.
 The second edition.
 By Tamworth Reresby, Gent.
 London: printed for S. Chapman; H. Whitridge; I. Isted; I. Whitaker; O. Payne, [1730?].
 ESTC No. N4170.
 Grub Street ID 28050.